-A pass-through entity (partnership, S-Corporation, LLC, general partnership, trust, etc.) may apply the ENDOW credit against the LLET on its Kentucky Income and LLET Return and pass the credit through to its members, partners, or shareholders in the same proportion as the distributive share of income is passed through with the ordering of the credits under KRS 141.0205.
+A pass-through entity (partnership, S-Corporation, LLC, general partnership, trusts, etc.) may apply the endow credit against the LLET on its Kentucky Income and LLET Return and pass the credit through to its members, partners, or shareholders in the same proportion as the distributive share of income is passed through with the ordering of the credits under KRS 141.0205.

-A corporation may apply the ENDOW credit against income tax and LLET on its Kentucky Corporation Income Tax and LLET Return.
+A corporation may apply the endow tax credit against income tax and LLET on its Kentucky Corporation Income Tax and LLET Return.
 A corporation may also claim the credit if it is passed through to them from a pass-through entity on a Kentucky Schedule K-1.